rhidayat1980/ndigital-test/README.md

 8. to secure my application? its a long answer actually, because security follow the layer, from infra layer to application layer. to secure our product we have to secure all layer by the way!

-9. i have a rule, monitoring is important, dont deploy any service if they dont have monitoring system. for metric i follow 4 golden rule from the SRE book created by google employee, traffict, error, latency and saturation.
+9. i have a rule, monitoring is important, dont deploy any service if they dont have monitoring system. for metric i follow 4 golden rule from the SRE book created by google employee, traffict, error, latency and saturation. i like push based monitoring like newrelic, datadog or ELK since its free from networking problem. i just need to install the agent and boom, everything ready to monitor.

 10. Could you extend your solution to launch multiple instances of your app/tools?
 What would need to change to support this use case?